Robotics innovation among railway industry companies has dropped off in the last three months

 The figures also provide an insight into the largest innovators in the sector.

-United Parcel Service Inc was the top robotics innovator in the railway equipment supply, product and services sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 4 robotics related patents in the three months ending June.
-That was up from 1 over the same period in 2021.
+United Parcel Service was the top robotics innovator in the railway equipment supply, product and services sector in the latest quarter.
+The company, which has its headquarters in the United States, filed four robotics related patents in the three months ending June.
+That was up from one over the same period in 2021.

-It was followed by the United States based Uber Technologies Inc with 2 robotics patent applications, South Korea based Korea Shipbuilding & Offshore Engineering Co Ltd (2 applications), and South Korea based Samsung Heavy Industries Co Ltd (1 applications).
+It was followed by the United States based Uber Technologies with two robotics patent applications, South Korea-based Korea Shipbuilding & Offshore Engineering (two applications), and South Korea-based Samsung Heavy Industries (one application).